 A portion of our operations are in China.
 Thus, a portion of our revenues and operating results may be impacted by exchange rate fluctuations between RMB and US dollars.
-For the years ended December 31, 2020 and 2019, we had an unrealized foreign currency translation gain of approximately \$67,000 and an unrealized foreign currency translation loss of approximately \$21,000, respectively, because of changes in the exchange rate.
+For the year ended December 31, 2021 and 2020, we had an unrealized foreign currency translation gain of approximately \$25,000 and \$67,000, respectively, because of changes in the exchange rate.